-Augmented Reality (AR) gives users the power to become Pokemon Trainers, zombie slayers, and so much more with just their handy dandy mobile device on their hip.
-In this tutorial, you’ll learn to create an AR business card using Apple’s ARKit 2.0 (with no code) that will wow everyone at your next networking event.
+Augmented Reality (AR) gives users the power to become Pokemon Trainers, zombie slayers, and so much more with just their handy dandy mobile device.
+All great careers to dive into so let’s build an AR Business Card to easily showcase our talents.
+In this tutorial, you’ll be doing just that by using Apple’s ARKit 2.0 that will wow everyone at your next networking event.

 The complete Unity project for this tutorial is available here.
 All images and models used in this tutorial have been created by me.